 SH2-105 (also known as NGC 6888 or Crescent Nebula) is an emission nebula in constellation Cygnus which ionized by the Wolf-Rayet star WR 136 which lies in a distance of about 5600 ly from earth (according to GAIA DR3).

+That kind of stars are supernova progenitors.
 At least a part of the gas was ejected when the star became a red giant.
 The apparent diameter of this nebula is about 17' (arcminutes).

 0.67° × 0.51° (full view)

 0.8 arcsec/pixel (at full resolution)

 Total exposure times:

 All image processing steps are deterministic, i.e. there was no manual retouching or any other kind of non-reproducible adjustment.
 The software which was used can be downloaded here.

 Alignment and brightness calibration using stars from reference image